scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 ##**1.4 Overview of IaaS**

 OpenShift Enterprise is infrastructure agnostic.
-OpenShift Enterprise can be installed on bare metal, virtualized instances or on public/private cloud instances.
+OpenShift Enterprise can be installed on bare metal, virtualized instances, or on public/private cloud instances.
 At a basic level it requires Red Hat Enterprise Linux running on x86_64 architecture.
 Red Hat Enterprise Linux provides the advantage of SELinux and other enterprise features to ensure the installation is stable and secure.

 This means that in order to take advantage of OpenShift Enterprise any existing resources from your hardware pool may be used.
-Infrastructure may be based on EC2, VMware, RHEV, Rackspace, OpenStack, CloudStack or even bare metal: essentially any Red Hat Enterprise Linux operating system running on x86_64.
+Infrastructure may be based on EC2, VMware, RHEV, Rackspace, OpenStack, CloudStack, or even bare metal: essentially any Red Hat Enterprise Linux operating system running on x86_64.

 For this training class, Red Hat Enterprise Linux OpenStack Platform 4.0 is the Infrastructure as a Service layer.
 The OpenStack environment has been installed on a single server with all the necessary components required to complete the lab, but in a real production environment a deployment would consist of many servers.